raspberrypilearning/music-player/en/step_5.md

 --- /task ---

-Now, each time a melody is playing, once you shake the micro:bit it will stop playing the melody.
+Now, when a melody is playing, you can shake the micro:bit and it will stop playing the melody.

 ### Shake again to shuffle